Fast quasi-conformal regional flattening of the left atrium: Methods

 \subsubsection{Boundary and regional constraints definition}

 In the second stage, holes in the main LA cavity corresponding to interfaces with the PV and the LAA are closed and triangulated using the method described in \cite{liepa2003filling}.
-Then, 9 seed points are manually placed in specific atrial regions: 5 at the centre of the closed PV and LAA ostia, and other 4 on the MV contour: 2 delimiting the interatrial septal wall and 2 delimiting the left lateral wall.
-Inter-seed geodesic paths (i.e. shortest curve between two points on a mesh, such that the curve lies on the surface \citep{mitchell1987discrete}, s$_{1}$-s$_{9}$ in Figure \ref{fig:pipeline}) are computed dividing the LA surface into 5 anatomical regions (R1-R5 in Figure \ref{fig:pipeline}):
+Then, 9 seed points are manually placed in specific and easily recognisable atrial regions: 5 at the centre of the closed PV and LAA ostia, and other 4 on the MV contour: 2 delimiting the interatrial septal wall and 2 delimiting the left lateral wall.
+Inter-seed geodesic paths (i.e. shortest curve between two points on a mesh, such that the curve lies on the surface \cite{mitchell1987discrete}, s$_{1}$-s$_{9}$ in Fig. \ref{fig:pipeline}) are computed using the Dijkstra shortest path algorithm \cite{Dijkstra1959} dividing the LA surface into 5 anatomical regions (R1-R5 in Fig. \ref{fig:pipeline}):

 \begin{itemize} \item R1 defines the inter-atrial septal wall, which is delimited by inter-seed geodesic connecting the 2 right PVs (s$_{1}$), geodesics connecting them with the MV septal seeds (s$_{5}$ and s$_{6}$), and the corresponding piece of MV contour between MV$_{1}$ and MV$_{2}$. \item R2 corresponds to the part of the posterior wall and LA floor delimited by the 2 inferior PVs (s$_{2}$), the geodesics connecting them with the MV contour (s$_{6}$ and s$_{7}$), and the MV contour between MV$_{2}$ and MV$_{3}$. \item R3 corresponds to the left lateral wall and it is delimited by the geodesics connecting the MV contour with the LAA (s$_{9}$), the LAA with the LSPV (s$_{8}$), the two left PVs (s$_{3}$), the LIPV with the MV contour (s$_{7}$), and the MV contour between MV$_{3}$ and MV$_{4}$. \item R4 defines the anterior wall, which is bounded by geodesics connecting the MV contour and the RSPV (s$_{5}$), both superior veins (s$_{4}$), the LSPV and LAA (s$_{8}$), the LAA and MV contour (s$_{9}$), and the MV contour between MV$_{4}$ and MV$_{1}$. \item R5 corresponds to the part of the posterior wall framed by the geodesics connecting the 4 PVs (s$_{1-4}$).